LMG 3 Marketing and Development Corporation (Hillsdale, NJ)

-Section 201(h),?21 U.S.C.
-321(h)(1) defines an medical device as an instrument, apparatus, implement, machine, contrivance implant or in vitro reagent or other similar or related item, which includes accessories or components that is . . . (b) is intended to be used in the diagnosis of disease or other conditions, or for the cure or treatment or prevention of disease for animals or humans or (c) designed to alter the structure or the function of the human body or any other animal.?
-To be classified as a medical device and consequently subject to FDA regulations, the software must meet at least one of these requirements:
+Section 201(h) of the Federal Food Cosmetic, Drug, and Act, ?21 U.S.C.
+321(h)(1), defines the term “medical device” as instrument, apparatus, implement or device, contrivance implant an in vitro reagent or any similar or similar device, that includes a component or accessory that is . . . (b) designed for use for the diagnosis of illnesses or other conditions or for the cure, mitigation, treatment, or prevention of disease, for animals or humans or (c) is designed to affect the structure or the functions of the body of man or any other animal.?
+To be classified as a medical device and therefore subject to FDA regulation the software must satisfy the minimum of the following conditions:

-- It should be used for diagnosing and treating patients.
+- It must be used in diagnosing and treating patients.

-- It should not be designed to alter the structure or the function of the body.
+- It must be intended to modify the structure or purpose of the body.

-If your program is intended to be utilized by healthcare professionals to diagnose, treat or manage patient data in hospitals, the FDA will likely consider such software to be medical devices that are subject to review under the regulations.
+So, if your application is designed specifically for healthcare professionals to diagnose and treat patients or in hospitals to manage patient records and patient information, the FDA would likely view such software as medical devices that are subject to review by the regulatory authorities.